lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Overview of the Composite ML-KEM Scheme {#sec-kems}

 Composite ML-KEM is a Post-Quantum / Traditional hybrid Key Encapsulation Mechanism (KEM) which combines ML-KEM as specified in [FIPS.203] and {{I-D.ietf-lamps-kyber-certificates}} with one of RSA-OAEP defined in [RFC8017], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 defined in [RFC8410].
-A KEM combiner function is used to combine the two component shared secrets into a single shared secret.
+A KEM combiner function is used to combine the two component shared secret keyss into a single shared secret key.

 Composite Key Encapsulation Mechanisms are defined as cryptographic primitives that consist of three algorithms.
 These definitions are borrowed from {{RFC9180}}.